We are listeners

 Katie's responsibilities include, Business Improvement District (BID) creation, management, and renewal, marketing, events, business and community organization, evaluation and improvement of the user experience, pedestrian use and parking issues.
 Although she does manage all aspects of projects, her heart lies in creating thoughtful places where people and small business thrive.

 Katie is a Certified Leader in Place Management, member of the California Downtown Association, and International Downtown Association.
-Her recent projects include a strategic plan for downtown San Fernando,

 We are conveners